HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/viewing-alarm-events-and-statuses.md

 ## Global Events Page

-All status events within the platform can be viewed from the Assets &gt; Events page.
+All status events within the platform can be viewed from the Assets -> Events page.

 ```{image} /user-guide/alarm-management/media/viewing-alarm-events-and-statuses/image6.jpeg
 :class: border-black